Setasign/SetaPDF-Signer-Addon-GlobalSign-DSS/README.md

 ## Information about Tests

 The test suite currently only comes with functional tests, which invoke **real service calls**!
-Keep in mind that these calls are deducted from your signature contingent and you should not execute these tests in an automated environment!
+Keep in mind that these calls are deducted from your signature contingent.
+You should not execute these tests in an automated environment!!

 To execute the tests, you need to create a folder in the root of this package with the following file: